A San Juan Island Spring Itinerary

 Experience Washington’s sea life from the best possible place – the water.
 Rent your own or join a kayaking outfitter for a few hours.
-If you’re craving a real adventure, plan a long weekend of paddling.
+If you’re craving a real adventure, plan a long weekend of paddling or kayaking on San Juan Island.
 Kayak along the rocky shorelines and coves, get up close, and personal with local sea life such as sea lions, seals, porpoises, eagles, etc. Kayaking is a fantastic sport that you can learn quickly with a short lesson and safety briefing.
 The outfitters will provide you with gear, so all you need to do is bring your adventurous spirit, a hat, sunscreen, and a water bottle.
 Whether it is your first time or tenth time kayaking, there is nothing more thrilling than paddling alongside a group of sea lions, quickly getting out of the way of a Washington state ferry, or watching a whale or sea lion swim right under your boat.

 Insider tip: Dress in layers and always bring a waterproof jacket.
 The mornings can start cool, and before you know it, the sun will warm you up, or the rain will cool you right down.

 Whenever you visit the San Juan Islands, it’s wonderful to get out on the water as much as possible.
-There are many outfitters on the island, and San Juan Safaris is one of our favorites.
+There are many whale watching tours on San Juan Island, and San Juan Safaris is one of our favorites.
 San Juan Safaris doesn’t just provide whale watching excursions but an opportunity to learn from the experts.
 Brian and his team offer a wealth of knowledge when it comes to sea life.
 The entire San Juan Safari team is eager to talk about everything they know, from whale behavior to swim patterns.
 Their guides and naturalists are professional and possess an enthusiasm for their jobs that is unmatched.
 On the off chance you don’t spot whales on your trip, don’t worry because you’ll still be able to witness an abundance of wildlife in its natural environment.
 Aside from whales, you might see bald eagles, porpoises, and seals, to name a few.
 The San Juans are such a rich environment for wildlife in addition to being an absolutely beautiful place.
 There is nothing quite like being out on a boat with the sunshine warming your body, the wind whipping your hair, and the thrill of spotting animals you’ve never seen before.
 Each trip is unique and truly a feast for the senses.